 Part I: Dataset & Object Classification

 After a thorough analysis on the current research in this area, focusing on the algorithms used, and different types of datasets, it was time to start thinking about what approaches was to be taken for this research.
 In machine learning research areas, the dataset is of utmost importance because it would determine how well the main algorithm would perform when generating results, so the first task was to obtain a good quality primary source of data.
 Since the research is based around Maltese food stuff, there was a high chance that a ready-made dataset could not be obtained from the Internet.
-With this in mind, research was still done to check for ready-made datasets but none found.
+With this in mind, research was still done to check for ready-made datasets, but none were found.
 So, the next task was to create a dataset for Maltese food items .
-It was also opted to use ‘Mask R-CNN’ as the classifier because, from previous literature, this classifier deemed to show promising results in both object classification and instance segmentation whilst also being very simple to train.
+The photos of this dataset were to be made up from a combination of six annotated Maltese foods, whilst also including objects with no annotations to serve as fake objects.
+This was done to increase the number of variables when it came to detecting the targeted items as the possibility of detecting a food which was not part of the research might give more insight to how well the classifier performs.As of recent years neural networks have been very much so a hot topic in the world of machine learning, especial when it came to the field of object classifications.
+In 2012 Krizhevsky Et.
+Al, released a paper which stated that performance can be greatly increased if multiple layers are added to neural networks rather than just having one.
+Even though neural networks had been studied since the late 1950’s, this breakthrough was only possible due to the increase in computing power and larger sets of data which became available.
+Nowadays many different variations of neural networks have been introduced and researched and each of which has their specific purpose.
+The classified which was opted for in this research was ‘Mask R-CNN’ because, from previous literature, this classifier deemed to show promising results in both object classification and instance segmentation whilst also being very simple to train.
 Having a classifier with instance segmentation deemed to be interesting, since the pixel-by-pixel detection would help in getting greater results in the calorie estimation portion of the research.
 Apart from all the benefits which was previously mentioned, whilst reading for a degree at MCAST (Malta College of Arts, Science & Technology), during my second year, some research and experimentation was done about the possibility of detecting “Pastizzi” in images whilst also using Mask R-CNN as the classifier.
 Due to this, familiarity with the classifier was already gained making it much easier to build on that knowledge.